sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Test results

-The test program runs various U-Boot commands from within seL4, most of which are expected to fail on the Odroid-C2 owing to missing U-Boot commands and drivers.
-We do expect the first `dm tree` command to succeed though.
+The test program has been modified so its behaviour depends on the platform that it is being compiled for.
+Most of the commands that are expected to work on the MaaxBoard will fail on the Odroid-C2 owing to missing drivers, but the `dm tree` command should work and show the `pinctrl` devices that we have added.
+The test also runs a `clk dump` command to show the output of a command that is expected to fail since we did not (yet) implement the U-Boot `clk` command.
 The output that we see, truncated to only show the first 4 levels of the device tree, is as follows:

 ```text